brainhack-school2020/abide-fmri/README.md

 #### Andréanne [(personal repository)](https://github.com/brainhack-school2020/anproulx-fMRI-autism)

 Hi!
 I am an incoming master's student in Psychology at the University of Montreal.
 My background is in cognitive neuroscience and my career objective is to work on research projects aiming to discover new ways of characterizing the brain in its pathological states.
-At the moment, I am working with Sébastien Jacquemont and Pierre Bellec, and the focus of our research is in investigating the effect of genetic mutations on functional and structural brain phenotypes.
+At the moment, I am working with Sébastien Jacquemont and Pierre Bellec, and the focus of our research is on investigating the effect of genetic mutations on functional and structural brain phenotypes.
 More precisely, I have been working with resting-state functional connectivity measures in carrier populations with developmental disorders.

 By joining the Brainhack School, I hoped to strengthen my computational skills and my knowledge in the applications of machine learning to the field of neuroimaging.
-Not only did I get to work on a machine learning problem specific to my field, but I also got to learn about useful tools such as Github.
+Not only did I get to work on a machine learning problem specific to my field, but I also got to learn about useful tools such as GitHub.
 More importantly, I also met a community of brilliant/aware researchers and got to collaborate with other students, even across the world!

 #### Mikkel [(personal repository)](https://github.com/brainhack-school2020/mschoettner_fMRI-ML)